4 Mechanical Properties of Materials

 FS = Factor of safety

-A larger factor of safety makes the structure less likely to fail, but may add weight, cost, or limit functionality.
-If the FS value is too small, the margin of safety for the design may become unacceptable.
+A larger factor of safety makes the structure less likely to fail but may add weight or cost or may limit functionality.
+If the factor of safety value is too small, the margin of safety for the design may become unacceptable.
 Unexpected overload situations, engineering design and assumption errors, and general wear and tear of a material over time, including in challenging environments, could lead to failure and consequences ranging from negative publicity to loss of life.
 The factor of safety must always be greater than 1.
 Values of slightly over 1 up to 10+ are common.

-Example 4.6 demonstrates a simple calculation of the factor of safety based on the failure and allowable stresses in a component.
+Example 4.6 demonstrates a simple calculation of the factor of safety given the failure and allowable stresses in a component.

 Example 4.6